smurthys/smurthys.github.io/engagement.md

    with an "event coordinator".
 2. A formal invitation to me by mail with a broad statement on the nature of engagement.
 3. Exchange mails or calls with me to determine the exact nature of engagement.
 4. Develop and share with me a plan and agenda for the engagement.
-Please note that the agenda needs to be specific about time windows for each activity and the purpose for each activity.
-I am unable to work with agendas that simply say "guest lecture", "faculty meeting", etc.
+Please note that the plan/agenda needs to be specific about time windows for each activity and the purpose for each activity.
+I am unable to work with agendas that simply have placeholders such as "guest lecture", "faculty meeting", etc.
 5. Advertise the engagement to appropriate audience: students, faculty, and administrators.
 A link to my picture is in the Contact section.
 6. Make logistical arrangements.
 7. Execute the engagement.
 8. Evaluate the engagement: success or failure, how could it have been better, potential future engagements, and so on.
-   I will mostly likely send the host links to pre-event and post-event surveys as part of evaluation.
+   I send the host links to pre-event and post-event surveys as part of the evaluation.
-   The host is responsibile for promptly broadcasting the survey to the target audience (both students and faculty).
+   The host should promptly broadcast the survey to the target audience (both students and faculty).